“For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.” Eph. 2:10, NASB

 While I love this concept, God stopped me.
 He began revealing something I hadn’t truly grasped before.

-He has gifted me as a writer and given me a love for teaching His Word.
-He’s called me to this ministry–not Madeline’s or Joe’s or anybody else’s ministry.
+He’s gifted me as a writer and given me a love for teaching His Word.
+He’s called me to this ministry—not Madeline’s or Joe’s or anybody else’s.

 God is using me to help build His kingdom in the way He designed for me beforehand.

 I’m not world famous.
 I don’t stand out.
 I’m not absolutely incredible at anything.
-But none of that matters, because I’m a child of the living God–chosen, holy, and beloved (see Col. 3:12).
+But none of that matters because I’m a child of the living God: chosen … holy and beloved (Col. 3:12).
 The Lord holds a purpose for my life, and He’s equipped me to accomplish the works He’s prepared for me to do.